-All six AR designs can be considered effective compared to the Baseline, in terms of objective keypresses and subjective usefulness (see non-overlapping confidence intervals in Figure 9).
-That is, participants, to a greater or lesser extent, made use of the additional information that made the occluded vehicle visible.
-However, when considering the results on the dimension of low local presence (VideoHead), medium local presence (VideoSeeThrough, high local presence TransparentVehicle) (Rauschnabel et al., 2022), higher local presence was more advantageous.
+(VideoSeeThrough, TransparentVehicle) (Rauschnabel et al. 2022), higher local presence was more advantageous.
 The transparent car, which was fully conformal and did not introduce new elements to the environment, received particularly high scores.
-This result is consistent with the proximity compatibility interface-design principle (Wickens & Carswell, 1995), which posits that when task elements need to be processed concurrently, it is advantageous to present corresponding cues together and integrated, rather than separately.
+This result is consistent with the proximity compatibility interface-design principle (Wickens and Carswell 1995), which posits that when task elements need to be processed concurrently, it is advantageous to present corresponding cues together and integrated, rather than separately.
 In this respect, it is useful that the estimation could be made by directly looking at the vehicle rather than elsewhere, such as on a separate screen.

 The head-locked interfaces did not receive satisfactory ratings, and they appeared to be less preferred when compared to the Baseline.
-This observation can be linked to literature in the introduction which indicated that head-locked displays may cause discomfort.
+This observation can be linked to literature discussed in the introduction which indicated that head-locked displays may cause discomfort.
 In our case, the substantial degree of accommodation necessary for the VideoHead screen, which was presented at a close distance, could be an auxiliary explanatory factor.

 Our analysis of head movements supports the notion that AR designs with a high degree of local presence permit participants to focus their attention at a single location, thereby obviating the need for attention division.
 While the VideoHead conditions somewhat alleviate the issue of divided attention between the video feed and the car (given that the video feed remains constantly in view), attentional switching was still evident.
-While displaying information on the opposite side of the road constitutes a familiar and useful approach, evidenced, for example, by pedestrian traffic signals (Tabone et al., 2023), a limitation is that it requires pedestrians to allocate their attention between the information across the road and the oncoming vehicle.
-The result is a pronounced bimodal distribution in the frequency of head movements (see Figure 10, right).
+While displaying information on the opposite side of the road constitutes a familiar and useful approach, evidenced, for example, by pedestrian traffic signals (Tabone et al. 2023), a limitation is that it requires pedestrians to divide their attention between the information across the road and the oncoming vehicle.
+The result is a pronounced bimodal distribution in the frequency of head movements (see Fig. 10, right).

-Our study established that information fully integrated within the environment yielded superior results compared to supplementary displays in the environment.
+Our study established that AR information fully integrated within the environment yielded superior results compared to supplementary displays in the environment.
 This outcome appears to contradict a study by Tabone et al. (2023), where they found that a head-locked display was preferred over cues projected on the road or the approaching vehicle itself.
-A plausible explanation is that, in the study by Tabone and colleagues, the head-locked information comprised an unambiguous and dependable message (text: "danger! vehicle is approaching"/safe to cross" or a red/green pedestrian traffic light) which pedestrians could use to determine whether or not to cross the road.
+A plausible explanation is that, in the study by Tabone and colleagues, the head-locked information comprised an unambiguous and dependable message (text: "danger! vehicle is approaching"/"safe to cross" or a red/ green pedestrian traffic light) which pedestrians could use to determine whether or not to cross the road.
 Such explicit information could be particularly advantageous when the pedestrian is visually distracted, or has not yet identified the approaching vehicle in the environment.
 In our case, however, the extra screens did not provide any information that was not available in the DR solutions.
-Another factor is that the head-locked displays in Tabone et al. (2023) were presented in a CAVE-based simulator rather than a head-mounted display, which reduces the likelihood of discomfort (Kim et al., 2012; Pala et al., 2021).
+Another factor is that the head-locked displays in Tabone et al. (2023) were presented in a CAVE-based simulator rather than a HMD, which reduces the likelihood of discomfort (Kim et al. 2012; Pala et al. 2021).